melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

-*Age and Length Data.* A total of 48 otoliths from the CCFRP survey were available, but not included in the assessment model due to annual sample sizes of fewer than 30 fish.
-The composition of length data from 4,344 vermilion encountered in the CCFRP survey is in Figure \@ref(fig:len-data-CCFRP).
+*Age and Length Data.* A total of 48 otoliths from the CCFRP survey were available, but not included in the assessment model due to annual sample sizes of fewer than in the CCFRP survey is in Figure \@ref(fig:len-data-CCFRP).

 *Index of Abundance*